 I will use practical examples to show which mistakes we make as consumers over and over again and why this happens.
 A consideration of the different types of money should help to get our financial mistakes on the loose.

 Why does money take such a special place in our heads?
 Money is something so new in the history of human development that we can not automatically handle it properly, but first have to laboriously learn how to deal with it.

 When you give a hammer to a small child, it quickly knows how to touch it and what to do with it: hit it somewhere.
 But this child could not handle money yet.
 We encounter money everywhere and in different forms.

 From an economic point of view, money is nothing special.
 It is a means of payment, more precisely an intermediary, which allows us to provide or acquire goods and services without the need for direct bartering.
 Buying money is much easier than trading goods and getting to the actual destination after many stops.

 An exchange-oriented economy based on needs or desires would not work today.
 Our society is too complex with its division of labor.
 The money should not necessarily consist of notes and coins.
 And in cashless payments, it exists anyway only as a number sequence in the computer.

 Even payback collection points, webmails or other value symbols that we have agreed upon are a kind of money.

 Money is also an arithmetic unit and a generally binding standard of value.
 However, it has a nominal and a real value, which we often do not consider.
+Not considering the value of money is one of the psychological reasons for overspending.
 Economically, money is also a kind of storage.
 We can save money and create a supply of purchasing power.
 All we have to do is be careful that inflation does not eat up purchasing power.

 Read Also, How to build your savings fast